pyamrzi/dotfiles/README.md

-# dotfiles
-Configuration files for macOS and debian.
+# Much of this is copied and NOT my own work.